Chicago Amusement Park Accident Attorney

-Overview of Dram Shop Laws in Cook County
+Illinois Dram Shop Laws

 Unlike many other states with dram shop laws, Illinois does not require a plaintiff to prove that an establishment knowingly served alcohol to a visibly intoxicated person.
 In order for a bar, restaurant, or other dram shop to be liable for a victim’s injuries, the plaintiff will need to prove all of the following:

 - The vendor sold alcohol to the patron;

 - The alcohol caused the patron’s intoxication;